Language: EN

 }

 The block of code is executed repeatedly while the condition is true.
-If the condition is evaluated as false from the beginning, the block of code will not be executed at all.
+If the condition evaluates to false from the beginning, the block of code will not execute at all.

-Let’s see some examples of the syntax of the WHILE loop in different programming languages.
+Let’s see some examples of the WHILE loop syntax in different programming languages.

-For example, in C, C++, C#, and Java a while loop looks like this:
+For example, in C, C++, C# and Java a for loop looks like this:

 {